 WireGuard P2P VPN

-Updated April 21, 2025 9 minutes
+Updated May 12, 2025 15 minutes

 WireGuard is a super fast and simple VPN that makes it easy to set up secure, ad-hoc, private connections using the latest encryption tech.
 WireGuard’s design makes no distinction between “server” and “client” — every node is simply a peer.
 You could designate a particular node as a “server”, and build a hub-and-spoke architecture, or you can design a full mesh network where every node can talk to every other node.
 This post will focus on the latter.

-The magic of this setup is that it works without needing to make any modifications to your home router, you don’t need to open any static ports, and you don’t need to pay for an external VPN server or provider!
+The magic of this setup is that it works without needing to make any modifications to your home router – you don’t need to open any static ports, and you don’t need to pay for an external VPN server or provider!

 Note: this script will create VPN routes only between the hosts that you specify.
-It will not modify your normal internet connection to any other hosts.
+It will not modify your normal Internet connection to any other hosts.

 Example